-On the Basis of Sex begins playing in select U.S. theaters on Tuesday, December 25.
+On the Basis of Sex is now playing in U.S. theaters nationwide.
 It is 120 minutes long and is rated PG-13 for some language and suggestive content.

 Let us know what you thought of the film in the comments section!

 - On the Basis of Sex (2018) release date: Dec 25, 2018